bfranceschiello/EyeTracking_preprocessing_and_ML_analysis/README.md

 ### 1) Preprocessing of trajectories

-To run the preprocessing of the trajectories, users can simply run the following script, located inside [this folder](https://github.com/bfranceschiello/EyeTracking_preprocessing_and_ML_analysis/tree/main/1_Preprocessing):
+To run the preprocessing of the trajectories, users can run the following matlab script, located inside [this folder](https://github.com/bfranceschiello/EyeTracking_preprocessing_and_ML_analysis/tree/main/1_Preprocessing):
 ```matlab
 main.m
 ```